 Research shows that in the internet age, the average human attention span is shorter than that of a goldfish.

-Web usability experts believe that users decide whether they want to stay or leave within few seconds of visiting a website.
+Web usability experts believe that users decide whether they want to stay or leave within a few seconds of visiting a website.

 If you need to improve your site’s speed, check out this expert advice on 18 useful tricks to speed up WordPress and boost performance.